 An example of circumstantial evidence in a criminal case could be a witness report placing the accused person in the vicinity of the crime at the time it was committed.
 Another example might be information indicating that the victim and accused were on bad terms.

 Thus, circumstantial evidence opens up a whole other dimension of what may constitute proof in a criminal case.
-Anyone who is uncertain whether they may have been charged with a crime can get a free criminal background check quickly and easily.
+Anyone who is uncertain whether they may have been charged with a crime can get a free criminal background verification quickly and easily.

 Can You Be Charged With Domestic Violence Without Proof?